LionPrincess7/adventures-and-beyond/english/forest/trip-to-the-forest.md

-You decide to camp in the woods tomorrow.
+You decide to camp in the forest tomorrow.
 Your bag only fits one thing, for some reason.

 What do you bring?